sje30/schol2018/innovations.md

 to be ‘Bullied into Bad Science’ (http://bulliedintobadscience.org/).
 We have outlined several recent developments that we hope present alternatives to the traditional hierarchy of scholarly publishing.
-These develpments should help reduce the pressure on early career researchers that they currently face in the "publish or perish" culture.
+These developments should help reduce the pressure on early career researchers that they currently face in the "publish or perish" culture.
 We encourage the adoption of the above open practices to help create a more ethical research environment.